flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 Contrary to previous video chips modelled on CRT displays (e.g. the [PPU](nes#graphics) and [VDP](master-system#graphics)), the Virtual Boy does **not render graphics on-the-fly**.
 Instead, its graphics chip sends the processed frame to a frame buffer in memory.
 Then, each column of the frame is transferred to the LED array for display.

-When the servo board determines it's time to display, the graphics chip will transmits columns of pixels from the frame buffer to the 224 vertically stacked LEDs, in a carefully synchronised matter.
+When the servo board determines it's time to display, the graphics chip will transmit columns of pixels from the frame buffer to the 224 vertically stacked LEDs, in a carefully synchronised manner.
 As a result, the LEDs display 384 columns during the display period, giving the console a 'screen resolution' **384x224 pixels**.

 Moreover, we need to store two frame buffers, since each one will go to a different display unit.
 The graphics subsystem also employs double-buffering and other quirks (outlined later in the 'Graphics' section).
 So, for now, just remember how a digital frame is sent to the LEDs.